-The 2014 Wine Bloggers Conference will take place July 11-13 in Buellton, Santa Barbara County, California.
-Up to 400 citizen wine bloggers, industry bloggers, and other wine and social media professionals will gather from throughout the world to meet, learn, and share at this, the seventh annual conference and the first one to return to California since the initial conferences in 2008 and 2009.
+The 2015 Wine Bloggers Conference will take place August 13-16 in Corning, The Finger Lakes, New York.
+Citizen wine bloggers, industry bloggers, and other wine and social media professionals will gather from throughout the world to meet, learn, and share at this, the eighth annual conference.